HCL-TECH-SOFTWARE/hcl-commerce-helmchart/hcl-commerce-vaultconsul-helmchart/stable/hcl-commerce-vaultconsul/README.md

 1. Update `vaultImageTag` if you want to test different images
 1. Update `vaultToken` to the one you want to use.
 1. If you change the `vaultToken` value, you will need to run `echo -n new_token | base64` and update `vaultTokenBase64` with this value
+1. Enable and update the `vaultLoadDataWithSecret` section to improve your data security (ensure `vaultLoadData` is also enabled in order to load data).
+With this option enabled, you can ignore the `vaultData` section below.
+If you choose this method then need to manually create a secret, and put the secret name in `secretName`.
+A sample yaml file could be found under the sample_secret directory, and make sure you are following the right format.
 1. Update the data under `vaultData`.
 E.g update the db information.
 See above [Plan and Configure Values for vault deployment](#Plan-and-Configure-Values-for-vault-deployment) for details of the data hierarchy in vault.